The discomfort comes from the sentence that almost arrived and then disappeared. Nothing dramatic happens, but the room no longer feels the same.

 Korean dramas stretch silence because silence looks powerful on screen.
 The longer a character delays the important sentence, the more pressure the scene can carry.
 That is why dramas are full of moments where the truth is held until the last minute, or never spoken at all.

-Real life is usually less patient.
+Real life, in my experience, is usually less patient.
 If someone keeps refusing to answer during an actual conflict, the other person often reacts much sooner and much more bluntly.
 They ask why nothing is being said.
 They take the silence as disrespect.
 The silence itself becomes the next fight.

 That difference matters.
 Dramas use silence to deepen emotion.
-Real life often turns that same silence into a fresh source of friction much faster.
+In real life, that same silence often turns into a fresh source of friction much faster than any drama would allow.

 The Scene Does Not End When Nobody Speaks